silverstripe/developer-docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 Since it's embedded into your own site styling and behaviour, it can require adjustments to your particular context.

-Starting with Silverstripe CMS 4.5, the view logic may be handled through the [silverstripe/login-forms](https://github.com/silverstripe/silverstripe-login-forms) module (if present).
+The view logic may be handled through the [silverstripe/login-forms](https://github.com/silverstripe/silverstripe-login-forms) module (if present).

 ## Controllers